Joaos3092/Genetic-data-analysis/README.md

 across fields of research.
 Here, the focus is on the description of genetic data and on phased SNP data in particular.

 Use NBviewer directly to explore the [notebook library](https://nbviewer.jupyter.org/github/SantosJGND/Genetic-data-analysis/tree/master/).
-[NBviewer](https://nbviewer.jupyter.org/) supports the 2D images produced in the scripts (copy-paste the url of a notebook onto the tab provided).
+[NBviewer](https://nbviewer.jupyter.org/) supports the 2D and 3D images produced in the scripts (copy-paste the url of a notebook onto the tab provided).

 ## I. Binary samples.
 Population distribution and identification.